 - Retaining a law firm’s representation

 At the Mesothelioma Justice Network, we have third-party, VA Accredited Claims Agents on staff to help you file your claim and get the compensation you deserve.
-Learn more about working with a VA Claims Agent.
+Contact our Justice Support Team today to start your VA claim.

 In addition to your VA benefits, you can also file claims as a civilian to seek additional compensation for your medical costs and other expenses.
 However, it’s important to know that military veterans cannot sue the United States government or the specific military branch for asbestos-related disabilities incurred while on duty.